sukumar-govindraj/customer-satisfaction-v2-prod-mlops/README.md

 **Problem statement**: For a given customer's historical data, we are tasked to predict the review score for the next order or purchase.
 We will be using the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 This dataset has information on 100,000 orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allow viewing charges from various dimensions: from order status, price, payment, freight performance to customer location, product attributes and finally, reviews written by customers.
 The objective here is to predict the customer satisfaction score for a given order based on features like order status, price, payment, etc. In order to achieve this in a real-world scenario, we will be using [ZenML](https://zenml.io/) to build a production-ready pipeline to predict the customer satisfaction score for the next order or purchase.

-The purpose of this repository is to demonstrate how [ZenML](https://github.com/zenml-io/zenml) empowers your business to build and deploy machine learning pipelines in a multitude of ways:
+We will be using ZenML to build and deploy machine learning pipelines in a multitude of ways:

 - By offering you a framework and template to base your own work on.
 - By integrating with tools like [MLflow](https://mlflow.org/) for deployment, tracking and more